Visit Marimurtra Botanical Garden in Blanes, Spain

 Last Updated:

-If you’ve been reading this site for any length of time you probably know that we are always on the lookout for things that most people don’t know about.
-We love it when locals show us special places travelers might not know about, so we can share them.
-How cool was it that the Visit Costa Brava tourism bureau took us on a tour!
+If you’ve been reading this site for any length of time, you know that we are always on the lookout for things that most people don't know about.
+We love it when locals show us special places travelers might not know about so we can share them.
+How cool was it that the Visit Costa Brava tourism bureau took us on a tour of the region!

 What a brilliant move: Invite a bunch of bloggers out to show them your region.
 Of course, they knew just where to take our group: visit the Marimurtra Botanical Garden, atop the hill towering over the town of Blanes.